ut-amrl/spinnaker_ros_interface/README.md

 1. Edit the default config file `config/blackfly-s.lua`, or create your own camera config file
 1. Run `./bin/spinnaker_ros_interface` to run with the default config file
 1. Run `./bin/spinnaker_ros_interface --config <file.lua>` to run with the specified config file
+1. Run  `./bin/spinnaker_ros_interface __name:=<node_name>`to run with user specified ROS node name - required when running two or more nodes

+## Spinnaker SpinView QT Application

+The SDK provides a GUI with which you can verify camera connectivity and find information like camera serial number.

+1. Navigate to the Spinnaker binary directory
+    ```
+    cd /opt/spinnaker/bin
+    ```
+1. Run SpinView application
+    ```
+    ./spinview_QT
+    ```